 Do any of these issues keep you up at night?

-Or start with a comprehensive Clean Energy and Equity brainstorming workshop specifically for your utility.
+or start with a comprehensive Clean Energy and Equity brainstorming workshop catered to your utility.

 Energy Equity Compliance (CETA Section 12)

 1. The Dept. of Commerce determines methods to estimate energy assistance need and targets in each service territory.